 The Growing Popularity of ESG Investing

-1. Increasing Awareness of Climate Change
+1. Climate Change Awareness

-2. Consumer Demand for Corporate Responsibility
+2. Demand for Corporate Responsibility

-3. Financial Performance of ESG Investments
+3. Competitive Financial Performance

 4. Regulatory and Policy Support